ivanitlearning/AWS-Associate-Courses/README.md

 - Quick to provision, less than an hour.
 - VPNs connect VPCs and private on-prem networks.
 - Virtual Private Gateway (VGW) is the target on one or more route tables
-- Customer Gateway (CGW) can represent two things:
-  1. logical piece of configuration on AWS
-  2. A physical piece on-prem router which the VPN connects to.
+- Customer Gateway (CGW) device is a logical representation of the customer on-prem router which the VPN connects to

 Differences between static and dynamic VPN.